 - 1837 Houston, Texas was incorporated.

 - 1968 Presidential candidate, Robert Kennedy, was shot in California.
-He died on the next day.
+He died the next day.

 - 2004 Former President Ronald Reagan died after battling Alzheimer’s disease for years.

-- 1944 The allies stormed the Normandy Coast in France during WWII.
-It is now none as D-Day.
+- 1944 The Allies stormed the Normandy Coast in France during WWII.
+It is now known as D-Day.

 - 1978 The News show 20/20 first aired on ABC.

 - 1939 King George VI became the first reigning British monarch to visit the United States

 - 1966 Ronald Reagan began his political career when he was nominated for governor of California.

 - 1845 Former President Andrew Jackson died at the age of 78.

 - 1925 First Lady Barbara Bush was born.

 - 1934 Donald Duck debuted in the short movie The Wise Little Hen.